Street Fighter II: Arcade versions

 In addition to Capcom's official arcade units, many pirated counterfeit Street Fighter II arcade clone units were sold across the world.
 RePlay noted in January 1993 that Street Fighter II had "single-handedly re-ignited the worldwide black market in counterfeit PCBs and speed-up kits".
 Many counterfeit arcade units often outsold official Street Fighter II arcade cabinets in various markets.
 For example, about 200,000 counterfeits were in Mexico alone, where Capcom did not officially sell the game.
-Bondeal from Hong Kong produced 3,000 copied arcade units per month for markets such as Latin America, and a Taiwanese firm produced 20,000 copied arcade units in 1991; in Taiwan, up to 150,000 clone units were manufactured by 1992.
+Bondeal from Hong Kong produced 3,000 copied arcade units per month for markets like Latin America, and a Taiwanese firm produced 20,000 copied arcade units in 1991; in Taiwan, up to 150,000 clone units were manufactured by 1992.
 Many counterfeit units were in South Korea, such as a trader selling about 100 Street Fighter II PCBs by 1992.
 Seven different versions of the game claimed to be sequels in 1992, mostly from Hong Kong, and one named Champion of Champion Editions reportedly was in British arcades.
 Capcom and its partners took legal action against counterfeit arcade units in regions such as Southeast Asia, North America, South Korea, and Puerto Rico.